BrindaVivekK/git_demo/README.md

 # git_demo
-Just a demo repo for git session
+Just a demo repo for git session for 23 oct
-Author: Brinda Vivek
+Author: Brinda Vivek Kotha